Sunday, April 30, 2023, Chicago, Illinois, 6:00 PM – 8:00 PM Central Time (7:00 PM – 9:00 PM Eastern Time)

 • Indications for and selection of androgen deprivation therapy (ADT) for patients with prostate cancer

-• Key efficacy and safety data with and FDA-approved indications for relugolix; optimal integration into practice
+• Key data with and FDA-approved indications for relugolix

-• Findings from the STAMPEDE trial of abiraterone and prednisolone with or without enzalutamide in combination with ADT for men with high-risk nonmetastatic prostate cancer; current clinical implications
+• Findings from the STAMPEDE trial of abiraterone and prednisolone with or without enzalutamide in combination with ADT for men with high-risk nonmetastatic prostate cancer

-• Major efficacy and safety results and practical implications of the Phase III PRESTO study evaluating ADT intensification with apalutamide with or without abiraterone for patients with biochemically recurrent prostate cancer and a rapid PSA doubling time
+• Key findings from the Phase III PRESTO study evaluating ADT intensification with apalutamide with or without abiraterone for patients with biochemically recurrent prostate cancer and a rapid PSA doubling time

-• Long-term efficacy and safety outcomes with apalutamide, enzalutamide or darolutamide for patients with nonmetastatic castration-resistant prostate cancer (CRPC)
+• Long-term findings with apalutamide, enzalutamide or darolutamide for patients with nonmetastatic castration-resistant prostate cancer (CRPC)

-• Clinical, biologic and practical factors in the selection of enzalutamide, apalutamide or darolutamide for patients with nonmetastatic CRPC
+• Factors guiding the selection of enzalutamide, apalutamide or darolutamide for patients with nonmetastatic CRPC

-MODULE 2: : Optimizing the Care of Patients with Metastatic Hormone-Sensitive Prostate Cancer (mHSPC)
+MODULE 2: Optimizing the Care of Patients with Metastatic Hormone-Sensitive Prostate Cancer (mHSPC) — Dr Saad

-• Key clinical, biologic and practical factors in the selection of systemic therapy for patients with mHSPC
+• Key factors in the selection of systemic therapy for patients with mHSPC

-• Long-term efficacy and safety data, including overall survival findings, with docetaxel, abiraterone, enzalutamide and apalutamide, each in combination with ADT, for mHSPC
+• Long-term data with docetaxel, abiraterone, enzalutamide and apalutamide, each in combination with ADT, for mHSPCC

-• Major findings from the Phase III PEACE-1 study of ADT with or without docetaxel, with or without local radiation therapy, with or without abiraterone and prednisone for mHSPC
+• Major findings from the Phase III PEACE-1 study of ADT and docetaxel, with or without local radiation therapy, with or without abiraterone and prednisone for mHSPC

-• Published efficacy and safety results from the Phase III ARASENS trial of darolutamide in combination with docetaxel and ADT for mHSPC; FDA-approved indication and optimal incorporation into management algorithms
+• Published results from the Phase III ARASENS trial of darolutamide with docetaxel and ADT for mHSPC; FDA-approved indication and optimal incorporation into management algorithms

-• Ongoing Phase III trials attempting to further define the optimal management of mHSPC (eg, TALAPRO-3, CYCLONE 3, PSMAddition)
+• Ongoing Phase III trials attempting to further define the optimal management of mHSPC (eg, TALAPRO-3, CYCLONE 3, PSMAddition, CAPItello-281)

-• Key clinical and biologic factors in the selection of therapy for patients with newly diagnosed mCRPC; impact of earlier use of chemotherapy and secondary hormonal therapy on current treatment algorithms
+• Key factors in the selection of therapy for patients with newly diagnosed mCRPC; impact of earlier use of chemotherapy and secondary hormonal therapy on current treatment algorithms

 • Key findings from clinical trial and real-world data sets exploring the efficacy and safety of sipuleucel-T for mCRPC; effect on outcomes of patient age, race, PSA level and other factors

-• Biologic basis for combining PARP inhibitors with antiandrogen therapies for prostate cancer; rationale for the activity of these combinations as front-line therapy in patients without HRR gene mutations
+• Biologic basis for combining PARP inhibitors with antiandrogen therapies for prostate cancer; rationalefor the activity of these combinations as front-line therapy in patients without homologous recombination repair (HRR) gene mutations

-• Available and emerging data with PARP inhibitors combined with secondary hormonal agents for previously untreated mCRPC (eg, from the PROpel, MAGNITUDE and TALAPRO-2 trials)
+• Available data with PARP inhibitors in combination with secondary hormonal therapies in previously untreated mCRPC from the Phase III PROpel, MAGNITUDE and TALAPRO-2 studies

 • Biologic rationale for the evaluation of CDK4/6 inhibitors in patients with mCRPC

-• Design, eligibility criteria and primary and secondary endpoints of the Phase II/III CYCLONE 2 trial evaluating first-line abiraterone and prednisone with or without abemaciclib for mCRPC; estimated study completion date
+• Design, eligibility criteria and primary and secondary endpoints of the Phase II/III CYCLONE 2 trial evaluating first-line abiraterone and prednisone with or without abemaciclib for mCRPC

-• Incidence and clinical implications of BRCA1/2 and other HRR abnormalities (eg, ATM, PALB2, CDK12) in patients with prostate cancer
+• Incidence and clinical implications of BRCA1/2 and other HRR abnormalities among patients with prostate cancer

-• Mechanistic similarities and differences between approved (eg, olaparib, rucaparib) and investigational (eg, talazoparib, niraparib) PARP inhibitors with documented activity in patients with mCRPC; implications for activity and tolerability
+• Mechanistic similarities and differences between approved and investigational PARP inhibitors with documented activity in patients with mCRPC

 • FDA-approved indications for olaparib and rucaparib for mCRPC and optimal integration into management algorithms

-• Key findings from the Phase III PROpel and MAGNITUDE trials for patients with HRR gene alterations; ramifications for current and future practice
+• Key findings among patients with HRR gene alterationsfrom the Phase III PROpel, MAGNITUDE and TALAPRO-2 trials; ramifications for current and future practice

 • Available data with, ongoing evaluation of and patient selection for treatment with radium-223 chloride

-• Major efficacy and safety findings from the CARD study and other recently reported trials (eg, OSTRICh, CABASTY) investigating cabazitaxel for mCRPC
+• Major findings from the CARD study and other recently reported trials investigating cabazitaxel for mCRPC; appropriate integration into the treatment algorithm and practical considerations with its use

 Target Audience